ashleykmhc/Huxley/README.md

 [![Buy me a tree!](buy-me-a-tree.svg)](https://offset.earth/unitsetsoftware)

-## UK National Rail Live Departure Boards JSON proxy
+## UK National Rail Live Departure Boards JSON proxy.

 Huxley is a [CORS](http://enable-cors.org/) enabled JSON proxy for the UK National Rail Enquiries Live Departure Board [SOAP](http://harmful.cat-v.org/software/xml/soap/simple) [API](http://www.nationalrail.co.uk/46391.aspx) (Darwin), including the staff version.
 It aims to make the API available to many more tools on multiple platforms.
 You no longer need .NET on Windows to use Darwin.